-IFRS Issued But Not Yet Effective
+IFRS Issued but Not Yet Effective

-IFRS 9, Financial Instruments - Classification and Measurement: In July 2014, the International Accounting Standards Board (IASB) issued the final version of IFRS 9, Financial Instruments, bringing together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39, Financial Instruments: Recognition and Measurement.
-The mandatory effective date of IFRS 9 would be annual periods beginning on or after January 1, 2018, with early adoption permitted.
-Management is evaluating the standard and has not yet determined the impact on its consolidated financial statements.
+IFRS 9, Financial Instruments - Classification and Measurement

+In July 2014, the International Accounting Standards Board (IASB), issued the final version of IFRS 9, Financial Instruments, bringing together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement.
+The Fund will adopt IFRS 9 on January 1, 2018 using the modified retrospective method.
+IFRS 9 will require the Fund to record a provision for the expected credit losses on its amounts due from related parties which management has determined is not material to the consolidated financial statements.